High IQ Society Eligibility Calculator

 - ISPE: Requires an ACT score of 32 (pre-1989) or 34 (post-1989).

-- IHIQS: Considers ACT scores in the 95th percentile or higher.
+- IHIQS: Considers scores in the 95th ACT score percentile or higher.

 Which High-IQ Societies Accept the LSAT?

-Several high-IQ societies accept LSAT scores as proof of intellectual ability.
+There are some high-IQ societies that accept LSAT scores as proof of intellectual ability.
 Here's a breakdown:

-- Requires an LSAT score of 175 or higher (99th percentile).
+- Intertel: Requires an LSAT score of 175 or higher (99th percentile).

-It’s important to note that the LSAT requirements vary depending on when the test was taken due to score re-scaling over the years.
+It’s important to be aware that the LSAT requirements differ depending on when the test was taken due to score re-scaling over the years.
 You should always confirm specific thresholds with the society's official website, as requirements may change over time.

 What Other Tests Are Accepted by High-IQ Societies?

 In addition to the SAT, ACT, GRE, and LSAT, high-IQ societies often accept a wide range of standardized intelligence tests for membership.
-Mensa, for example, recognizes scores from approximately 200 different tests, including well-known ones like the Stanford-Binet, Wechsler Adult Intelligence Scale (WAIS), and the Cattell Culture Fair Intelligence Test.
-Other societies, such as the Triple Nine Society and Intertel, also accept results from specific intelligence assessments.
+Mensa, for example, recognizes scores from approximately 200 different tests, including well-known IQ tests like the Stanford-Binet, Wechsler Adult Intelligence Scale (WAIS), and the Cattell Culture Fair Intelligence Test.
+Other societies, such as the Triple Nine Society and Intertel, also accept results from specific intelligence assessments, including:

 Some societies extend eligibility to scores from military aptitude tests.
 For instance, scores from the Armed Services Vocational Aptitude Battery (ASVAB) or the General Classification Test (GCT) used by the U.S. military are recognized by Mensa and other groups, provided they meet the required thresholds.

-Because the list of accepted tests and qualifying scores varies across societies, it's crucial to review each organization's official admissions criteria to determine eligibility based on your specific test results.
+Because the list of accepted tests and qualifying scores varies across societies, it's essential to review each organization's official admissions criteria to determine eligibility based on your specific test results.

 What Is the Hardest IQ Society to Get Into?

-The Prometheus Society and the Epimetheus Society are among the hardest high-IQ societies to join, each requiring an IQ in the top 0.003% of the population – approximately 160 IQ score or higher on most standardized IQ tests.
+The Prometheus Society and the Epimetheus Society are among the hardest high-IQ societies to join.
+They both requiring an IQ in the top 0.003% of the population, which is approximately 160 IQ score or higher on most standardized IQ tests.
 These thresholds make them exceptionally exclusive, even among individuals with extraordinary intelligence.

-Similarly, the Giga Society sets an even loftier bar, accepting only those in the top 0.0000001%, which translates to a rarity of one in a billion people.
+Similarly, the Giga Society sets an even higher bar, accepting only those in the top 0.0000001%, which translates to a rarity of one in a billion people.
 The Mega Society is also highly selective, requiring an IQ in the top 0.0001%, roughly equating to scores of 171 or higher, depending on the test.
+Right now, it has 9 members in total.

 By comparison, Mensa, with its top 2% requirement, is significantly less stringent.
 These societies highlight varying levels of exclusivity, with Giga, Mega, Prometheus, and Epimetheus at the pinnacle of intellectual selectivity.